hyprwm/hyprland-wiki/pages/Crashes and Bugs/_index.md

 ## Crashes not at launch

-Report an issue on Github or on the Discord server.
+Report an issue on GitHub or on the Discord server.

 ## Bugs